ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Network metrics** - For distributed Ergo clusters, tracking bytes and messages flowing between nodes reveals network bottlenecks, routing inefficiencies, or failing connections.

+**Event metrics** - For pub/sub events, tracking which events have the most subscribers, which generate the most delivery load, and which are wasteful (publishing into the void or registered but unused).
+These reveal whether your event-driven architecture is efficient or accumulating overhead.
+See [Events](../../basics/events.md) for the pub/sub model and [Pub/Sub Internals](../../advanced/pub-sub-internals.md) for the shared subscription optimization that affects how delivery counters work.

 **Application metrics** - How many applications are loaded and running.
 Applications failing to start or terminating unexpectedly appear in these counts.

 These base metrics provide system-level visibility.
 For application-specific metrics (request rates, business transactions, custom counters), you extend the metrics actor with your own Prometheus collectors.